whl1729/note/computer/vue/guide/01_getting_started.md

 伍注：vue的一个核心概念：declarative rendering

+> The `v-bind` attribute you are seeing is called a **directive**.
+Directives are prefixed with `v-` to indicate that they are special attributes provided by Vue, and as you may have guessed, they apply special reactive behavior to the rendered DOM.

 > The **component system** is another important concept in Vue, because it’s an abstraction that allows us to build large-scale applications composed of small, self-contained, and often reusable components.
+If we think about it, almost any type of application interface can be abstracted into a tree of components.

 伍注：vue的另一个核心概念：component